-As the name (and Figure 2) suggests, the comprehensive learning system marks a step away from our traditional models of learning programmes to a model in which all three of its major elements are closely connected.
+As the name (and Figure 2) suggests, the comprehensive learning system marks a step away from our traditional models of learning programs to a model in which all three of its major elements are closely connected.
 The essential underlying concept is that all elements and all of the detailed sub-elements should be informed by a single comprehensive philosophy of learning.
 This should then be recognised as a symbiotic system, in which any decisions or changes will have significant consequences across the model.
 It is my belief that this approach to learning system design is method agnostic.
-In other words, the need to fully integrate the different elements is critical irrespective of the theoretical approach to learning adopted by the developer.
-While I believe that this approach to learning system design is in essence method agnostic, it is important to ensure that the theoretical approach to learning adopted by the developer has a sound empirical basis and is context appropriate.
+In other words, the need to fully integrate the different elements is critical irrespective of the theoretical approach to learning system design is in essence method agnostic, it is important to ensure that the theoretical approach to learning adopted by the developer has a sound empirical basis and is context appropriate.
 This point drives the thinking behind the more elaborate model presented in Figure 5.

 The different elements of the model are briefly discussed below.
-As the primary focus of this paper is on assessment within the learning system I will concentrate mostly on that area.
+As the primary focus of this paper is on assessment within the learning system, I will concentrate mostly on that area.

-The Curriculum
+3.1 The Curriculum

-Kelly (2009: 9), argues that the curriculum is more than "a statement about the knowledge content or merely the subjects which schooling is to 'teach' or 'transmit' or 'deliver'."
-Instead he argues that it should go beyond this to explain and justify precisely what is to be taught and the likely consequences inherent in the proposed system.
+Kelly (2009, p.
+9), argues that the curriculum is more than "a statement about the knowledge content or merely the subjects which schooling is to 'teach' or 'transmit' or 'deliver'".
+Instead, he argues that it should go beyond this to explain and justify precisely what is to be taught and the likely consequences inherent in the proposed system.
 In terms of a language curriculum, we would also expect the developer to consider not only aspects of the language and its use but also the social consequences of teaching language or of teaching language in a particular way.
+'The essential underlying concept is that all elements and all of the detailed sub-elements should be informed by a single comprehensive philosophy of learning.
+This should then be recognised as a symbiotic system, in which any decisions or changes will have significant consequences across the model.'

 Consideration should also be given at this design stage to value implications for delivery and assessment.
-This suggests that not all curricular aims are explicit, as in any curriculum there will be additional aims that are implied by factors associated with the context - e.g. the institution's language policy, the expectations and agendas of the learners etc. Another example of this has been referred to as the hidden curriculum.
-Kelly (2009: 10) sees the hidden curriculum as referring to learning that takes place or is partly provided for within the written curriculum, examples being social roles, gender roles and broader attitudes and values around these roles.
+This suggests that not all curricular aims are explicit, as in any curriculum there will be additional aims that are implied by factors associated with the context - e.g., the institution's language policy, the expectations and agendas of the learners etc. Another example of this has been referred to as the hidden curriculum.
+Kelly (2009, p.
+10) sees the hidden curriculum as referring to learning that takes place or is partly provided for within the written curriculum, examples being social roles, gender roles and broader attitudes and values around these roles.
 It is important then that the system developer should take multiple perspectives on the curriculum, both formal and hidden, to identify the consequences, both educational and social, of all decisions made during the process.
-Messick's (1989: 20) matrix, Figure 3, suggests that the way in which we define a test construct (i.e. the underlying trait or ability we are testing) will involve questions of value, which, in turn, will impact on the way in which we interpret test scores.
+Figure 3, Messick's (1989, p.
+20) matrix, suggests that the way in which we define a test construct (i.e., the underlying trait or ability we are testing) will involve questions of value, which, in turn, will impact on the way in which we interpret test scores.